Florida Fire Frogs

 The Florida Fire Frogs were a Minor League Baseball team of the Florida State League from 2017 to 2020.
-They were located in North Port, Florida, and served as the Class A-Advanced affiliate of the Atlanta Braves.
+They were located in Kissimmee, Florida, and served as the Class A-Advanced affiliate of the Atlanta Braves.

-Founded in 2017, the Fire Frogs played their home games at Osceola County Stadium in Kissimmee, Florida, part of the Greater Orlando metropolitan area, through 2019.
-In 2020, they were to have begun playing at CoolToday Park in North Port, but the season was cancelled due to the COVID-19 pandemic.
+Founded in 2017, the Fire Frogs played their home games at Osceola County Stadium in Kissimmee, part of the Greater Orlando metropolitan area, through 2019.
+In 2020, they were to have begun playing at CoolToday Park in North Port, Florida, but the season was cancelled due to the COVID-19 pandemic.
 They ceased operations after the Major League Baseball's reorganization of Minor League Baseball in 2021.